Erin Koegel: Minnesota House of Representatives

 Koegel was elected to the Minnesota House of Representatives in 2016 and has been reelected every two years since.
 She first ran after three-term DFL incumbent Jerry Newton announced he would run for a seat in the Minnesota State Senate.

 Koegel chairs the Sustainable Infrastructure Policy Committee and sits on the Commerce Finance and Policy and Transportation Finance and Policy Committees.
 From 2021 to 2022, she served as vice chair of the Transportation Finance and Policy Committee.

-In November of 2025, Koegel announced she would not seek reelection in 2026.
-She cited increased safety concerns after the assassination of her colleague DFL House Leader Melissa Hortman, the legislature's lack of transparency, and increasing polarization as factors in her decision to retire after five terms.
+In November 2025, Koegel announced she would not seek reelection in 2026.
+She cited increased safety concerns after the assassination of DFL House Leader Melissa Hortman, the legislature's lack of transparency, and increasing polarization as factors in her decision to retire.

 Health care and child care

 Koegel supports extending the eligibility of MinnesotaCare, a public health care program for low-income families.
 She also supports increasing investments in child care, preschool, and financial assistance for those attending college.
 Koegel has spoken publicly about the difficulties of being a parent to a newborn child while in the legislature, including the lack of maternity or parental leave.

 Koegel authored legislation to increase consumer protections and place limits on settlement-payment deals, requiring judges to scrutinize the payments.
 She was part of an advisory council on how to spend funding through Minnesota's opioid epidemic response law.